 - Slate Property in a joint venture with the Carlyle Group to establish a $750 million lending platform.

-- Quinlan and BLT in securing an approximately $152 million loan to recapitalize and lease-up the Pioneer Building located at 41 Flatbush in Brooklyn, New York.
+- Quinlan Development Group and Building and Land Technology in securing an approximately $152 million loan to recapitalize and lease-up the Pioneer Building located at 41 Flatbush in Brooklyn, New York.

 - The Related Companies in multiple retail leases at Hudson Yards in Manhattan.